tr8dr/.Net-Bridge/src/Python/pyDotNet/README.rst

 Depending on how your system is setup, the above may require running as sudo on unix.
-One should also make sure you have the mono SDK installed and **nuget** and **msbuild** in your path.
+One should also make sure you have the mono SDK installed and **nuget** and **msbuild** or **xbuild** in your path.
 On OS X mono installs in:

 *  ``/Library/Frameworks/Mono.framework/Commands``

 and on Linux will depend on the package installer.
-The  bin directory where msbuild and nuget reside must be added to your path.
-Before running the package install, check that **nuget** and **msbuild** can be run from the command line, then run the following:
+The  bin directories where msbuild / xbuild and nuget reside must be added to your path.
+Note that mono installations on OS X name the project builder as 'msbuild' and on Linux use 'xbuild'.
+Before running the package install, check that **nuget** and **msbuild** / **xbuild** can be run from the command line, then run the following: